Saturday, November 4, 2017

 The "elder" who wrote this letter is often identified as John, the same person who probably wrote the Gospel of John (maybe in cooperation with other writers).
 This elder may or may not be the Apostle John, son of Zebedee.

-The Third Letter of John comes from around 90 C.E.
+The Second Letter of John comes from around 90 C.E.
 It was probably written before 1 John, but after the Gospel of John.

 AUTHOR: Alan Padgett, Professor of Systematic Theology